 Why Do Children With Autism Have Incontinence?

-Many autistic kids on the spectrum have behavioral challenges, such as resistance to changes in their routine.
-Some may be aware they need to urinate but are physically or mentally unable to get themselves to a bathroom in time, which is known as functional incontinence.
+Many kids on the spectrum have behavioral challenges, such as resistance to changes in their routine.
+Some may be aware they need to urinate but are unable to get themselves to a bathroom in time, which is known as functional incontinence.
 Other children may not be able to communicate when they need to use the bathroom.
 Some autistic children have issues primarily with nighttime bedwetting, which is also known as nocturnal enuresis.

 Tips for Handling Your Autistic Child’s Incontinence Issues